yuyang011/ip/README.md

 Examples:
 - `view 2001-06-22` Shows all the tasks that occurs on the given date

-:warning: DATE must be in YYYY-MM-DD format
+⛔ DATE must be in YYYY-MM-DD format

 ## Saving the data